duo-labs/narrow/README.md

 **Input**: Some first-party codebase.
 Some metadata about a vulnerability in a dependency used by the first-party codebase.
 At minimum this data needs to provide a link to some patch / diff / pull request.

-O****utput: A code path that takes you from first party code to some line that will be fixed by applying a patch to the dependency, if possible to find.
+**Output**: A code path that takes you from first party code to some line that will be fixed by applying a patch to the dependency, if possible to find.
 If found, this gives you high assurance that you are affected by this vulnerability.
 If a code path is not found, returns "No path"

 **Algorithm**: